 So in 2011 I arranged a photo shoot with Oktay of Imaj Photography.
-The release I signed was actually a waiver for iStock and I ended up completely signing all my rights away without realizing it.
+The release I signed was actually a waiver for iStock and I ended up completely signing all my rights away without realising it.
 He has now been selling these images for five years and has made thousands from it.
-I don't get any money or credit for these images that have been bought and used worldwide for TV shows, magazines, billboards, jewelry companies, shops, and dating sites.
+I don't get any money or credit for these images that have been bought and used worldwide for TV shows, magazines, billboards, Jewelry companies, shops and dating sites.
 When I contacted the photographer two years ago to ask him why he was selling my images and not giving me any money or credit he said that it was his business and needed to make money.
-He also offered to give me a free photo shoot as compensation.
+He also offered to give me a free photoshoot as compensation.
 Like he wanted to get more images to sell behind my back!

 All he had to do was turn around and throw me a couple of hundred quid for doing the shoot and I wouldn't be so annoyed at his blatant attempt to make money off my image.

 What kinds of things have you been used to plug and what countries are you selling in?

 There has been over 50 that I am aware of, customers have spotted me while away on holidays on a random array of products.
 Some countries included Romania, France and Germany.

 H&M used my image for huge promotion campaign in all of their stores.
 My images have appeared on TV shows Doctor Who, Blue Bloods, Doctors, James Cordon's The Late Late Show in the USA and Blindspot.
 The new Mad Max movie with Tom Hardy promotion, Cardiff Nightclub billboards, books such as Nico, Gang Life, H.I.Ts and Expressing the Inner Wild.
 The Spotify music app.
 An app called Pheed.
 Bafta Movie Awards billboards.
 Also various magazines and online clothing brands.

 What has been the worst thing about being sold and used as cannon fodder for advertisers?